TyAssis/taylon-gym/README.md

 So, you're here.
 I'm TAYLON.
 I'm VOLTA REDONDA GYM LEADER.

-My care-coded codes willpower is evident even in my TRAININGS.
+My care-coded codes is evident even in my TRAININGS.
-My trainings are all well coded and have true-... determination.
+My trainings are all well coded and have true determination.

 That's right - my TRAINING are all CLEAN CODED type!

 Fuhaha!
 You're going to challenge me knowing that you'll lose?

-That's the TRAINER's honor thats compels you to challeng me.
+That's the CODER's honor thats compels you to challeng me.
 Fine, show me your best!
 ```